mahozad/wavy-slider/README.md

     WavySlider(
         value = fraction,
         onValueChange = { fraction = it },
         waveLength = 16.dp,     // Set this to 0.dp to get a regular Slider
         waveHeight = 16.dp,     // Set this to 0.dp to get a regular Slider
-        waveVelocity = 15.dp to HEAD, // Speed per second and direction waveThickness = 4.dp,  // Defaults to the track thickness trackThickness = 4.dp, // Defaults to 4.dp
+        waveVelocity = 15.dp to HEAD, // Speed per second and direction waveThickness = 4.dp,   // Defaults to the track thickness trackThickness = 4.dp,  // Defaults to 4.dp, same as regular Slider
-        incremental = false    // Whether to gradually increase waveHeight )
+        incremental = false,    // Whether to gradually increase waveHeight
+        // animationSpecs = ... // Customize animations used for properties
+    )
 }
 ```